A1exLemesios/node-server/README.md

 These are 5 simple steps that even a monkey can follow.
 After going through them you should have a server running.
 You can then visit the pages declared on the server using your browser.

-### 1. Install the required applications to work with this project:
+### 1. You need some applications before you get started.

 - Install [Node.js][2]